SlicerMorph/VMM/SlicerMorph/README.md

-# SlicerMorph Specific Modules: Statistical Shape Analysis
+# SlicerMorph Modules: Statistical Shape Analysis with the GPA module

 ## Preliminary Steps
 * Review your *Temp* and *Cache* folder settings under Preferences.
 Make sure these two point to folders that you can easily access (e.g., c:/SlicerTemp/ for Temp and C:/SlicerTemp/RemoteIO for cache folders)